 This really could go at any point in our guide – even as the first point.
-As most interactive dog toys involve the use of either dry or wet food and treats, and due to the fact, your dog’s mouth and paws get all over them, they are often very dirty.
+Most involve the use of treats, and due to the fact, your dog’s mouth and paws get all over them, they are often very dirty.
 It’s important, therefore, to find interactive dog toys you can easily clean, to keep you, your dog and your household hygienic areas.
 If you invest in a toy that’s not very easy to clean at all, you may have a hard time ensuring its hygienic which would lead to the build up of dirt and grime.
 Not only that, but it can be a time-consuming hassle to clean them up.

 Dog toys are more than just tennis balls and a ball launcher.
 Dogs respond to attention, both positive and negative.
 When you take the time and spend a little to ensure they have enough to keep their brains as stimulated as their bodies are, you will have a much happier and content animal.
 We are sure using the guide above will help you find the best interactive dog toys for your furry friend.